stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### `+ Texts`

-- <i class="fa fa-download"></i> Claire Curtis, [*Post-Apocalyptic Fiction and the Social Contract*, “Introduction.”](https://drive.google.com/file/d/1s0muqFMlf5h1FVlHHEwue8o5VrSiXAue/view?usp=sharing)
+- <i class="fa fa-download"></i> Claire Curtis, [*Post-Apocalyptic Fiction and the Social Contract*, “Introduction.”](https://drive.google.com/file/d/1s0muqFMlf5h1FVlHHEwue8o5VrSiXAue/view?usp=sharing).

 #### ``+ Independent work``

 - Print out, read, annotate, and take critical notes on the reading, then post your contributions to the dedicated Hive page. *Read and engage the work of your peers there as well*.
 - Finish the lecture and complete the workshop.

 #### `+ In-class work`

 - <i class="fa fa-question-circle"></i> Question of the Day™
-- <i class="fa fa-bullhorn"></i> Discuss readings
+- <i class="fa fa-bullhorn"></i> Discuss readings.

 ---